-Time and again, as a business founder or sales manager or director, you’d want to export data from Pipedrive to Google Sheets or Excel.
+Time and again, as a business founder or sales manager, or director, you’d want to export Pipedrive data to Google Sheets or Excel.
 The reasons could be many:

 - back up your CRM data periodically to Google Drive or Google BigQuery